raylene/documentation/data-and-software-guidelines.md

 For a project that originated elsewhere but will be built with active collaboration from USDR (e.g. relies on connections to our government partners for user research and feedback, has volunteer support), the work must be published under [an OSI-approved license](https://opensource.org/licenses), a [Creative Commons Zero license](https://creativecommons.org/choose/zero/), or committed to the public domain.

 Projects originating with USDR must be licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).
+(If for some reason the Apache 2.0 license is not an approved partner list, use the [MIT License](https://opensource.org/licenses/MIT).)

 ### Repository Standards